karleflanagan/stat100S21/pages/syllabus.md

 ## Compass Site
 * <b><a href="https://compass2g.illinois.edu" target="\_blank">https://compass2g.illinois.edu</a></b><br>
-We're using Compass 2g to post announcements and display grades.<br>
+We're using Compass 2g to post announcements, lecture videos, and display grades.
+Exams will also be taken on Compass.<br>
 (Lon Capa's gradebook is too confusing, so check your grades on Compass.)

 ## Academic Integrity